nimio-es/experiments-rest-api/README.md

 ## The Plan

-Some ideas of how to be the process of build the solution.
+Some ideas of how to be the process to build the solution.

 | Milestone | Explanation | Status |
 | --- | --- | :---: |